 Structure of a SARCOMERE (functional unit of a muscle)

-MOTOR END PLATE - specialized part of muscle fiber membrane (sarcolemma) located at the neuromuscular junction, has many folds
+MOTOR END PLATE - specialized part of the sarcolemma located at the neuromuscular junction, has many folds

-SYNAPTIC CLEFT - An actual "gap" or cleft which exits between the motor neuron endings and the motor end plate.
+SYNAPTIC CLEFT - An actual "gap"which exists between the motor neuron endings and the motor end plate.

 enzyme that breaks down acetylcholine

 The theory of how muscle contracts is the sliding filament theory.
 The contraction of a muscle occurs as the thin filament slide past the thick filaments.
 The sliding filament theory involves five different molecules and calcium ions.

 Provided by ATP from cellular respiration which occurs in the___________________________

 * Creatine Phosphate provides energy for the regeneration of ATP